georgeflanagin/trueusersetup/README.md

 3. Use `scp` to move the files from the build environment to the NAS.
 4. On the NAS, `chown nobody:nogroup` on the new software to ensure availability and correct permissions.

+## Consderations

+This system does save a great deal of space.